jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Human Biology is Out, Technology is In

 The Boston Symphony had a problem.
-There was a lot of men in their orchestra and no one knew why.
+No one knew why their orchestra had so many men.
 There were plenty of talented female musicians challenging males for orchestra seats, yet not many were making the cut.
-The auditions were already blind, so the symphony tried asking musicians to take off their shoes before auditioning.
+The auditions were already blind, so the symphony tried another technique to fix their problem.
+They asked musicians to take off their shoes before auditioning.

 Voilà!
-Within a few years the orchestra had gender ratio evened out.
+Not hearing the shoes rid all evidence of gender and within a few years the orchestra had even girls and guys.
 Evolution gave a standing ovation because anything that gets in the way of the best solution, like gender, is all noise.

 Finding the perfect biological adaptation takes a long time.
 Since organic lifeforms are physically attached to their adaptations, the genetic mutations needed to create new characteristics takes millions of years.
 But while biological evolution is slow, at least it's inevitable.
 Genetic mutations happen involuntarily during procreation, so biological innovation is automatic with no interference possible.